become an expert birder on the slopes.

 Meet Alta's 16 hardiest winter birds

 While many species come and go with the changing seasons, these 16 birds call Alta home year-round.
-Whether it's a sunny summer day or one of Alta's infamous winter storm days, these birds thrive in this harsh mountain environment.
-If you look closely, you may spot them on the slopes, in the glades or perched on one of our feeders.
+Whether it's a sunny summer day or one of Alta's infamous deep winter storm days, these birds thrive in this harsh mountain environment.
+If you look closely, you may spot them along the slopes, in the glades or perched on one of the local feeders hidden across the mountain.

 Mountain Chickadee

-The Mountain Chickadee is a small, energetic songbird found in Alta's coniferous forest.
-Its black cap and bib have a distinctive white "angry bird" eyebrow stripe, which sets it apart from the black-capped chickadee.
-Its gray back and pale belly help it blend into snowy landscapes.
+The Mountain Chickadee is a small, energetic songbird with its distinctive black cap and white "angry bird" eyebrow strip—which sets it apart from the Black-Capped Chickadee.
+To spot this bird, you'll have to look closely as its size, gray back and pale belly help it blend into snowy landscapes.

-• Fun Fact: Despite its delicate size, the Mountain Chickadee is well-adapted to harsh winters.
-It relies on its sharp memory to retrieve food caches hidden throughout the forest.
+- Fun Fact: The Mountain Chickadee relies on its sharp memory to retrieve food caches hidden throughout the forest

 Brown Creeper